-This year’s Nobel Peace Prize Forum will address how the Corona pandemic is affecting the conditions for international cooperation and global governance, and what the long-term consequences of this might be.
+The Nobel Peace Prize Forum 2020 addressed how the Corona pandemic is affecting the conditions for international cooperation and global governance, and what the long-term consequences of this might be.
 While most experts agree that the COVID-19 crisis is a game changer in world affairs, they disagree on whether it will strengthen or weaken multilateralism, support or undermine the present international order, or make the world better or less prepared to handle unforeseen global crises in the future.

-To address these and other urgent questions related to COVID-19 and international cooperation, the Nobel Peace Prize Forum proudly presents UN Secretary-General António Guterres as this year’s keynote speaker and guest of honour.
+To address these and other urgent questions related to COVID-19 and international cooperation, the Nobel Peace Prize Forum presented UN Secretary-General António Guterres as the keynote speaker and guest of honour.

-The Nobel Peace Prize Forum 2020 is a digital live event that takes place on 11 December at 3 pm CET.
+The Nobel Peace Prize Forum 2020 was a digital live event that took place on 11 December 2020.

 António Guterres, Secretary-General of the United Nations, 2001 Nobel Peace Prize laureate

 David Beasley: Executive Director of the World Food Programme, 2020 Nobel Peace Prize laureate

 Gro Harlem Brundtland: Former Director-General of the World Health Organisation

 Robert Malley: President and CEO of the International Crisis Group

 Ine Eriksen Søreide: Norwegian Minister of Foreign Affairs